-- .03 Variability in the circumstances of cases is significant and calls for a significant variation in assumptions among cases.
+- Variability in the circumstances of cases is significant and calls for a significant variation in assumptions among cases.
 Usually, therefore, the actuary who is familiar with the circumstances of a case makes the best selection of assumptions for that case.
 Two actuaries, each familiar with the circumstances of a case, may select different assumptions for that case.
-That is acceptable if the range of their selections is appropriately constrained by standards of practice. - .04 In other words, the crux of the matter is the selection of assumptions appropriate to a particular case from the relatively wide range of assumptions applicable to all cases.
-A relatively narrow range of assumptions among actuaries is secondary to the selection of appropriate assumptions. - .05 Sometimes, however, it is desirable that actuaries produce results within a relatively narrow range that the profession and the public perceive to be reasonable and consistent.
+That is acceptable if the range of their selections is appropriately constrained by standards of practice. - In other words, the crux of the matter is the selection of assumptions appropriate to a particular case from the relatively wide range of assumptions applicable to all cases.
+A relatively narrow range of assumptions among actuaries each selecting assumptions for a particular case is less important.

+Sometimes, however, it is desirable that actuaries produce results within a relatively narrow range that the profession and the public perceive to be reasonable and consistent.
 It is then appropriate for the profession to supersede the actuary's selection by a prescription in the practice-specific standards that is within the range of assumptions otherwise considered acceptable.